open-contracting/deploy/docs/maintain/databases.rst

 Fix replication
 ~~~~~~~~~~~~~~~

 #.
-Copy WAL archives from the main server to the replica server, replacing ``example.open-contracting.org`` below with the main server's hostname.
-For this step to work, the ``postgres`` user on the replica server must have an SSH key pair, and its public key must be an authorized key of the ``postgres`` user on the main server:
+Copy WAL archives from the main server to the replica server, replacing ``example.open-contracting.org`` below with the main server's hostname:

    .. note::

-      This requires SSH keys set up for the postgres user, see :ref:`SSH key setup steps here<pg-ssh-key-setup>`.
+      The ``postgres`` user on the replica server must have an SSH key pair, and its public key must be an authorized key of the ``postgres`` user on the main server.
+See :ref:`pg-ssh-key-setup`.

    .. code-block:: bash